gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 simulator.run()
 ```

-We passed tupes to specify exactly what to do on each exit event type via Python generators generator expression.
+We passed objects to specify exactly what to do on each exit event type via Python generators generator expression.
 In this case the generator yields `processor.switch` which is called when the exit event `ExitEvent.EXIT` is triggered.
-When the 2nd is triggered the default action is triggered as there is nothing left to yield.
+When the 2nd exit is triggered the default action is triggered as there is nothing left to yield.
 The default action is to exit the simulation loop

 ---

-#### Exit event types
+## Exit event types

 - ExitEvent.EXIT
 - ExitEvent.CHECKPOINT